dfsp-spirit/brainview/FAQ.md

 List of questions and answers for brainview.

-#### I am getting the following warning when running brainview: `(python:6960): dbind-WARNING **: 14:42:13.238: Error retrieving accessibility bus address: org.freedesktop.DBus.Error.ServiceUnknown: The name org.a11y.Bus was not provided by any .service files`
+#### I am getting a dbind-WARNING avery time I run brainview

+The warning looks similar to this line: `(python:6960): dbind-WARNING **: 14:42:13.238: Error retrieving accessibility bus address: org.freedesktop.DBus.Error.ServiceUnknown: The name org.a11y.Bus was not provided by any .service files`

+*Answer*

 A dbind component is missing, install it: